SimonMaracine/Muhle-Intelligence/GAME_RULES.md

 - Any time a mill is formed (3 pieces in line), an opponent piece must be taken
 - Opponent pieces in mills cannot be taken, except when all their pieces are in mills; in that case any piece can be taken
-- When an opponent remains with 3 pieces, they can "jump", i.e. they can move the pieces to any empty node, instead of only moving to neighbor nodes
+- When a player remains with 3 pieces, they can "jump", i.e. they can move the pieces to any empty node, instead of only moving to neighbor nodes
 - The game is over when either a player remains with only 2 pieces, or they cannot make any legal move; in that case, that player loses